Monday, May 4, 2026

 Let us start with an experiment.
 We ask an AI.
 Question to the AI: What happens when one does not correct a serious strategic mistake?
 Answer: A serious strategic mistake not corrected leads, as a rule, to wide-ranging, negative consequences which can extend from financial losses up to long-term failures of an organization or of a project.

-Nine Scheer (SPD): That should give thought to you!
+Nina Scheer (SPD): That should give thought to you!

 The most important consequences are destruction of resources, disadvantage of competitiveness, loss of reputation, and irreversibility in regards too late action.